AH-Datalytics/rtci/pipeline/agencies/README.md

 The `agencies/` directory establishes the set of agency entities for which crime stats are sampled.

+From an external source list of thousands of agencies, the following criteria are used to reduce to a reasonable
+set:

+1. Use the latest `data_year` (currently `2023`).
+2. Only keep records with `agency_type = "City"`.
+3. Only keep locales with `population >= 40_000`.

+After filtering, this data is matched to the existing `RTCI` dataset, and a series of manual cleaning operations are conducted (e.g., `"St Charles" -> "St. Charles"`).

+Once 100% matching is achieved, data are interacted with Airtable.

 ***

-**Sources**

-*1. City Populations*
+**Source**

+*1. External participation file*

-`Jeff Asher <jasher@ahdatalytics.com>` receives an Excel file `Populations for RTCI.xlsx` via email from the FBI with annual populations per city.Municipalities with populations `< 50,000` are excluded from the sample.
+`Jeff Asher <jasher@ahdatalytics.com>` receives a CSV file `CDE Participation 2000-{YYYY}.csv` via email from the FBI, which is stashed to AWS S3 (`rtci/sources/`).

-The most recent file includes `2023` estimates for `859` cities meeting the above criterion.
+The most recent file includes `2023` estimates.

-*2. Included agencies*
+*2. Internal included agencies file*

-The most recent `rtci/data/final_sample.csv` CSV file can be used to determine the preexisting set of agencies that have been included in the sample by the RTCI team.
+The most recent `final_sample.csv` CSV file can be used to determine the preexisting set of agencies that have been included in the sample by the RTCI team (this is also stashed to AWS S3).

 ***

 **Scripts**

-There are three basic actions executed in this directory:
+There are two basic actions executed in this directory:

-1. `update_agencies.py` takes the `Populations for RTCI.xlsx`
+1. `update_agencies.py` takes the `CDE Participation 2000-{YYYY}.csv`
 set of cities (including populations) and left-merges the set of distinct agencies (including sourcing metadata) from the `final_sample.csv` set of agencies.
 The output is upserted into the Airtable base/table `RTCI:Metadata`.

-2. `update_pops.py` takes the `Populations for RTCI.xlsx`
-file and simply updates population data in the existing Airtable base/table `RTCI:Metadata`

-3. `snapshot_agencies.py` snapshots the current Airtable
+2. `snapshot_agencies.py` snapshots the current Airtable
 base/table `RTCI:Metadata` as a JSON file to AWS as `sample-rtci/airtable/{timestamp}.json`